heidelberg-hepml/lorentz-gatr/README.md

 # Lorentz-Equivariant Geometric Algebra Transformer

-This repository contains the official implementation of the [**Lorentz-Equivariant Geometric Algebra Transformer**](https://arxiv.org/abs/2405.14806) by [Jonas Spinner](mailto:j.spinner@thphys.uni-heidelberg.de), [Víctor Bresó](mailto:breso@thphys.uni-heidelberg.de), Pim de Haan, Tilman Plehn, Jesse Thaler, and Johann Brehmer.
+This repository contains the official implementation of the **Lorentz-Equivariant Geometric Algebra Transformer (L-GATr)** by [Jonas Spinner](mailto:j.spinner@thphys.uni-heidelberg.de), [Víctor Bresó](mailto:breso@thphys.uni-heidelberg.de), Pim de Haan, Tilman Plehn, Jesse Thaler, and Johann Brehmer.
+L-GATr uses geometric algebra representations to construct Lorentz-equivariant layers and combines them into a transformer architecture.

 ![](img/gatr.png)

+You can read more about L-GATr in the following two preprints.
+This repository contains the code to reproduce the main results presented there:

+- [Lorentz-Equivariant Geometric Algebra Transformers for High-Energy Physics](https://arxiv.org/abs/2405.14806) by Jonas Spinner, Víctor Bresó, Pim de Haan, Tilman Plehn, Jesse Thaler, and Johann Brehmer (targeted at a computer science audience)
+- A Lorentz-Equivariant Transformer for All of the LHC by Johann Brehmer, Víctor Bresó, Pim de Haan, Tilman Plehn, Huilin Qu, Jonas Spinner, and Jesse Thaler (targeted at a high-energy physics audience)

 ## 1. Getting started